18F/methods/_methods/visual-preference-testing.md

 layout: card
 title: Visual preference testing
 permalink: /validate/visual-preference-testing/
-description: A method that allows potential users to review and provide feedback on a solution’s visual direction.
+description: A method that allows potential users to review and provide feedback on a solution's visual direction.
 category: Validate
-what: A method that allows potential users to review and provide feedback on a solution’s visual direction.
+what: A method that allows potential users to review and provide feedback on a solution's visual direction.
 why: To align the established branding guidelines and attributes of a solution with the way end users view the overall brand and emotional feel.
 timeRequired: |
   4-12 hours for [style tiles](/decide/style-tiles/#style-tiles).
 30 minutes per participant to get feedback.